jishnujanardhanan-t/Apex-Basics-Practice/README.md

 ## Highlights
 - Focus: Apex basics (variables, operators, control flow, loops)
-- Format: Each folder contains `.cls` files with small exercises and a folder README
+- Format: Each folder contains `.cls` files with small exercises
 - How to use: open the folder you’re interested in and view the example classes

 ---